 How much can you borrow?

-In general there are three primary factors that UK mortgage lenders will weigh before making an offer:
+In general, there are three primary factors that UK mortgage lenders will weigh up before making you an offer:

 UK mortgage calculators